Does Sugar Really Cause Tooth Decay?

 Tooth decay is a multifactorial process that depends on the availability of the correct nutrients, enzymes and hormones, not on sugar consumption and bacteria.

 Earlier I asked you what causes tooth decay and told you that sugar was both the right and wrong answer.
-Wrong form the perspective that sugar feeds bacteria that then produce acid and eat holes in your teeth.
+Wrong from the perspective that sugar feeds bacteria that then produce acid and eat holes in your teeth.

 Right because a diet high in sugar creates inflammation, acidity and toxicity and disturbs gut function leading to malabsorption of nutrients all of which add to systemic issues that make you more prone to dental disease.